top of page

 WHO WE ARE

-Te Oro Karaka Kāhui Ako is a community of 23 schools and 12 Early Learning Services (ELS).
-This is a large and diverse Kāhui Ako with schools ranging from two sole charge primary schools through to large secondary schools; half are in Palmerston North city with the other half located in rural communities surrounding the city, mainly to the south and west.
-More ELS providers are expected to also join the Kāhui Ako this year.
+Te Oro Karaka Kāhui Ako is a community of 25 schools and 12 Early Learning Services (ELS).
+This is a large and diverse Kāhui Ako with schools ranging from two sole charge primary schools through to large secondary schools; half are in Palmerston North City with the other half located in rural communities surrounding the city, mainly to the south and west.
 People within and connected to our Kāhui Ako community include our students, principals, teachers and support staff, parents and whānau, iwi and hapu, and local employers and community groups.

 OUR MEMBER SCHOOLS